hyosung11/Python/README.md

 ## Section 6: Advanced Python: Object Oriented Programming

 ### Object Oriented Programming
 - a paradigm for structuring and writing our code
+- modeling our code in terms of real world objects
+- CLASS => instantiate instances
+  - `class CamelCase:`